demize/site/content/page/contact.md

 - Mastodon: [@demize@unstable.systems](https://unstable.systems/@demize), on my own glitchsoc instance.
   This instance is closed to registrations, but invites are available for friends.
 If you think you might be one, and you need an account, feel free to ask for an invite!
 - Mastodon alt: [@altdemize@unstable.systems](https://unstable.systems/@altdemize).
 Friends welcome to follow.
-- Discord: demize#0095 (or you can join my server, which I will refrain from linking here, but is on my Twitch page)
+- Discord: demize95 (or you can join my server, which I will refrain from linking here, but is on my Twitch page)
-- Cohost: I'm [demize](https://cohost.org/demize) on cohost, though I don't presently *use* Cohost.
-I'm listing this here anyway because Cohost is cool.
 - Twitch: Not really a contact method? but here anyway, [demize95](https://twitch.tv/demize95)
 - Wire: demize
 - LINE: demize95